Edda Mussolini: Execution of Ciano and escape to Switzerland

 In July 1943, when internal opposition against Mussolini finally emerged in the Fascist Grand Council, Galeazzo Ciano voted against his father-in-law.
-For this act, he was arrested for treason, tried and executed on 11 January 1944.
+For this act, he was arrested for treason in November 1943, tried, and then executed on 11 January 1944.

 Edda Ciano escaped to Switzerland on 9 January 1944, disguised as a peasant woman.
 She managed to smuggle out the Count's wartime diaries, which had been hidden in her clothing by her confidant Emilio Pucci.
 At that time he was a lieutenant in the Italian Air Force but later found fame as a fashion designer.
 War correspondent Paul Ghali of the Chicago Daily News learned of her secret internment in a Swiss convent in Neggio and arranged the publication of the diaries.
 They reveal much of the secret history of the Fascist regime between 1939 and 1943 and are considered a prime historical source.
 The diaries are strictly political and contain little of the Cianos' personal lives.

 After the war

 After returning to Italy from Switzerland, Edda was arrested and held in detention on the island of Lipari.
 On 20 December 1945, she was sentenced to two years' imprisonment for aiding Fascism.

-An Italian film is dedicated to the residence of Edda in Lipari and her relationship with a young communist of the place.
+Marcello Sorgi's book, Edda Ciano e il comunista (2009), concerns her time on Lipari and her relationship with a young communist who also lived there; this was the basis of a 2011 film starring Stefania Rocca.

 Her autobiography, La mia vita, was published in translation as My Truth by Weidenfeld & Nicolson in 1975.

-She died in Rome in 1995.
+At the age of 84, she died in Rome in 1995.

 Legacy

-It was widely reported at the time that the daughter of Hermann Göring and Emmy Göring (born 2 June 1938) was named Edda Göring after her.
+At the time, it was widely reported that the daughter of Hermann Göring and Emmy Göring (born on 2 June 1938) was named Edda Göring after her.

-A number of films have been made about Edda's life, including Mussolini and I (1985) in which she was played by Susan Sarandon.
+Films depicting Edda include The Verona Trial (1963), starring Silvana Mangano, and Mussolini and I (1985) in which she was played by Susan Sarandon.
+In the TV-series Mussolini: The Untold Story (1985), Mary Elizabeth Mastrantonio played Edda.
+The Verona Trial, about Ciano's death sentence, was banned in Venice after the widowed countess lodged a complaint with the prefect, saying that the film was inaccurate and "treads on our sorrow".

-Her son Fabrizio Ciano wrote a personal memoir entitled Quando il nonno fece fucilare papà ("When Grandpa had Daddy Shot").
+Her son Fabrizio Ciano wrote a personal memoir titled Quando il nonno fece fucilare papà (When Grandpa Had Daddy Shot).